backyMacky/smztus/README.md

 The contract extraction process is divided into several key steps to guide the user smoothly from uploading a contract to receiving a detailed report.
 The process is enhanced with additional functionalities for a more insightful and customized experience.

+# Process Flow and Architecture (Updated)

+## Process Flow

+### Overview

+The contract extraction process is divided into several key steps to guide the user smoothly from uploading a contract to receiving a detailed report.
+The process is enhanced with additional functionalities for a more insightful and customized experience, and now includes feedback loops towards the user interface.

 ### Step 1: Upload Contract Document and Profile Selection

 1. **User Accesses the Platform**: The user navigates to the homepage of the contract extraction site.